lambdatoast/lambdatoast.github.com/cs-resources/index.md

 # Computer Science Resources

-The following is a list of writings and videos on subjects I'm studying, by people who know about them.
+The following is a list of writings and videos on subjects I'm studying, by people who know about them, as well as relevant websites.

 * Actors:
   - (video) [Hewitt, Meijer and Szyperski: The Actor Model (everything you wanted to know...)](http://www.youtube.com/watch?v=7erJ1DV_Tlo)